makrai/notes/zhou20-instab-of-anal-dataset.md

   * analysis sets are often proposed as a single set without dev/test splits
   * In Sec.
-4, we observe that models’ performances on analysis sets have little correlation with model performance on standard validation sets, making the selection model routine useless for reducing performance
+4, we observe that models’ performances on analysis sets have little correlation with model performance on standard validation sets, making the selection model routine useless for reducing performance instab
   * oracle model selection by dividing the original analysis set into an 80% analysis-dev dataset and a 20% analysis-test dataset
   * Model selection based on the high correlation between dev/test sets